Call Us

 Suicidal thoughts, psychosis and paranoid delusions can also be experienced by people withdrawing from codeine.

-Acute codeine withdrawal symptoms can begin around 12 hours after the last use of codeine, peak at around three to five days, and can last for one to four weeks.
+Acute codeine withdrawal symptoms usually begin around 12 hours after the last use of codeine, peak at around 3 to 5 days, and can last for 1 to 4 weeks.

 The importance of addressing your codeine misuse and addiction

 We understand that withdrawing from codeine can sound incredibly frightening.
-However, under our expert supervision, you will have the opportunity to withdraw in a manner that is safe, discreet and as comfortable as possible.
+However, under our expert supervision, you'll have the opportunity to withdraw in a way that's safe, discreet and as comfortable as possible.

 Our medically-assisted drug detoxification will work to reduce the impact of the withdrawal.
-Our teams of medical professionals are able to prescribe medication and provide specialist medical intervention if it is needed to support you through your journey.
+Our teams of medical professionals are able to prescribe medication and provide specialist medical intervention if this is needed to support you through the process.

 Our residential addiction treatment programme

-People who undertake drug detoxification at one of our Priory rehabilitation centres across the UK typically continue with our residential addiction treatment programme.
+People who go through drug detoxification at one of our Priory rehabilitation centres across the UK typically continue with our residential addiction treatment programme.

-During this time, you will take part in individual and group therapies to help you to address the source of your addiction, as well as the triggers for your addictive behaviour.
-You will also have time to learn strategies for life going forward, taking real steps towards a sustainable recovery.
+During this time, you'll take part in individual and group therapy to help you address the source of your addiction, as well as the triggers for your addictive behaviour.
+You'll also learn strategies for life going forward, taking real steps towards a sustainable recovery.

-Pamela Roberts, Addictions Team Leader at Priory Hospital Woking says: “We work with people and their individual stories holistically.
-Then together we explore ways to develop resilience to life without having to reach for plasters, in other words, temporary relief by taking part in behaviours that have become addictions.
+Pamela Roberts, Addiction Team Leader at Priory Hospital Woking says: “We work with people and their individual stories holistically.
+Then, together, we explore ways to develop resilience to life without having to reach for plasters, in other words, temporary relief by taking part in behaviours that have become addictions.
 For many this will mean abstinence.”

 At Priory, we also offer day care and outpatient services, which can be an ideal step-down after a residential stay.
-During this time, you are able to fit therapy sessions around your normal responsibilities, making sure you have continued support as you begin to navigate life in recovery.
+During this time, you're able to fit therapy sessions around your normal responsibilities, making sure you have continued support as you begin to navigate life in recovery.

 Blog reviewed by Dr Michael Bristow (MA, MBBS, FRCPsych), Consultant Adult Psychiatrist at Priory Hospital Woking